lsoft/DpdtInject/README.md

 ## Choosing constructor

-Constructor is chosen at the compilation stage based on 2 principles:
+Constructor is chosen at the compilation stage based on 3 principles:

-0. Constructors are filtered by `ConstructorArgument` filter.
-If no `ConstructorArgument` has defined, all existing constructors will be taken.
+0. If constructor filtering setting is set, it will be applied against existing constructors.
-0. The constructor with the minimum number of parameters is selected to make a binding.
+0. If any `ConstructorArgument` filter are set, they will be applied against constructors filtered by previous step.
+If no `ConstructorArgument` has defined, all filtered constructors will be taken.

-Need to have a more complex constructor choosing algorithm?
-Let me know.
+0. After all filtering, the constructor with the minimum number of parameters is selected to make a binding.

 ## Scope